MetOffice/cmip6-dreq-interface/djq/doc/Command-line.md

   the `DJQ_DQTAG` environment variable, with a fallback to `latest` (which often is right).
 * `-u` will load the DREQ from the trunk rather than from a tag.
+* `-p` *PATH* is an alternative way of specifying where the XML files
+  are: if given it should be a directory containing the XML files for the DREQ (in the DREQ distribution this is a directory which looks like `.../dreqPy/docs/`).
+If this option is given then the root and tag options are ignored.
 * `-i` *IMPLEMENTATION* lets you set the implementation for computing variables.
 See the [the API documentation](Pythin-interface.md) and [the implementations documentation](Implementations.md).